-- 1. Park the Sidelifter alongside the area where the container is to be placed, ensure that the area is clear of obstructions and the Sidelifter park brake is applied. - 2.
-If the container was loaded onto the Sidelifter with a Forklift or similar, it will be necessary to attach the lifting chains to the container. - 3.
-Unlock the twistlocks.
+- Park the Sidelifter alongside the area where the container is to be placed, ensuring that conditions above are all met. - If they are not already attached, attach the lifting chains to the container. - Unlock the twistlocks.

 Ensure the twistlocks are unlocked prior to lifting